jangler/oracles-randomizer/README.md

 **Q: Is there a place to discuss the randomizer?**

-A: Yes, the Oracles Discord server (link [here](https://www.speedrun.com/oos/thread/3qwe1)).
+A: Yes, the [Oracles Discord server](https://discord.gg/StA935).
 The server is mainly focused on speedrunning, but randomizer-specific channels exist as well.

 **Q: I found a problem.
 What do I do?**